aiaa-istc/aiaa-istc.github.io/index.md

 * * *

 ## Announcements:

+### <i>News: 2020 April 29, 12:19pm EST (by Cat McGhan)</i>
+The 2020 IS WOrkshop has been <b>POSTPONED UNTIL SUMMER 2021</b>.
+We thank you for your patience and forbearance in the COVID-19 times.
+You can learn more about the virus and stay up to date on the situation and safety measures to deal with it at the [WHO website](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) (or the [CDC website](https://www.cdc.gov/coronavirus/2019-ncov/index.html) for more USA-specific information).
+In the meantime, please practice social distancing and best practices under these evolving circumstances, and we all hope you stay safe and well.
+We will all get through this together.

 ### <i>News: 2020 February 28, 3:42pm EST (by Cat McGhan)</i>
 The call for abstracts for the student talks and poster competition for the 2020 IS Workshop <a href="{{ '/IS_Workshop_2020/student_competitions.html' | absolute_url }}">has now been posted</a>.